Sydney Metropolitan Bus Service Contracts: 2020–2023 tenders

+The new contracts of the ten regions commenced between April and December 2023.

 Livery

 A requirement of the contracts is that operators adopt a white and two blues livery as prescribed by Transport for NSW, this was implemented from 2010.
 Forest Coach Lines' 2005 contract did not require their buses to be repainted blue, hence the livery applied to their buses saw the blue replaced with green.
 This loophole was closed when the region was tendered in 2012.

 Current contracts

-Since 2009, there are 14 contract regions in Sydney, each of which is tied to a geographical area.
+Since October 2023, there are 10 contract regions in Sydney, each of which is tied to a geographical area.
 Current contracts commenced prior to 2018 operate for five years, with an option to extend for a further three years.
-Contracts commenced and awarded since 2018 are for an eight year period.
+Contracts commenced and awarded since 2018 are for an eight-year period.
+All of these contracts were awarded via open tender.

-Upcoming contracts

-The following table shows any upcoming bus contracts that have been awarded but are due to commence.

 Region details

 Region 1

 Region 1 covers the outer western suburbs between Blacktown, Penrith, Windsor and Richmond.
 It also operated route 740 services via the M2 Hills Motorway to Macquarie Centre, which ceased in May 2019.